v7labs/webhook-patch-server/README.md

 # WEBHOOK PATCH SERVER

 This code is provided as an "as-is" project that exemplifies the usage of [V7-workflows](https://docs.v7labs.com/v2.0/docs/use-workflow-to-manage-your-projects) and more specifically [V7-webhooks.](https://docs.v7labs.com/v2.0/docs/the-webhook-stage).
+Further documentation outlining the overall workflow in more detail can be found [here](https://github.com/v7labs/webhook-patch-server).

 The project provides code to start a [FLASK-server](https://flask.palletsprojects.com/en/2.2.x/) hosting a REST web-api that allows the generation of patches from a larger image based on annotations generated on the V7 platform.
 The current version does **only support** `images` and not 3D-volumes, videos or other data formats.